Ramon Alcaraz: 1969 Advocacy work

-When the campaign period for the 1969 Philippine presidential election began, Philippine World War II hero Terry Adevoso organized a lobbying group of retired officers supporting opposition candidate Sergio Osmeña Jr. Simply called the "Working Group," it called for "clean and honest elections" in light of what Time and Newsweek called the "dirtiest, most violent and most corrupt" election "in Philippine modern history," characterized by vote-buying, terrorism and ballot snatching.
+When the campaign period for the 1969 Philippine presidential election began, Philippine World War II hero Terry Adevoso organized a lobbying group of retired officers supporting opposition candidate Sergio Osmeña Jr.

+Simply called the "Working Group," it called for "clean and honest elections" in light of what Time and Newsweek called the "dirtiest, most violent and most corrupt" election "in Philippine modern history," characterized by vote-buying, terrorism and ballot snatching.
 As a former flag officer, Alcaraz was invited to the group.

-This earned Alcaraz the ire of the administration, which initiated a retaliatory investigation of Alcaraz's real estate transactions, which would eventually lead to the closure of Commodore Drug.
+This once again earned Alcaraz the ire of the administration, which initiated a persecutory investigation of Alcaraz's real estate transactions in retaliation, eventually leading to the closure of Commodore Drug.

-Martial law arrest, exile, and overseas organizing work
+Martial law detention and interrogation

 When Marcos declared Martial Law in 1972, the chief of Presidential Security took particular attention on Commodore Alcaraz' protest and advocacy work.
-On November 15, 1972, the Commodore was brought to the PSG headquarters for interrogation but was eventually released.
+On November 15, 1972, the Commodore was brought to the PSG headquarters in Malacañang for interrogation.

-In light of the arrest of opposition figures during Martial Law, notably including WWII guerilla hero Terry Adevoso, Alcaraz felt threatened, and decided to move to the United States, where he could continue to oppose the Marcos dictatorship by joining organizations against the administration in the Philippines.
+The investigation was conducted by graduates of the Philippine Military Academy Class of 1971, in a manner which angered Alcaraz because it violated the PMA's code of conduct for the treatment of superior officers.
+Alcaraz would later express dismay about their breach of protocol, even long after the Marcoses had been removed from office.

+Malacañang could not hold Alcaraz for long because he remained popular among the Armed Forces, upon whom Marcos depended as implementors of the martial law regime.
+As a result, Alcaraz was eventually released.

+Exile in California

+During his interrogation in Malacañang, Alcaraz realized that Marcos's soldiers knew too much about the specifics of meetings of the Osmeña working group, and realized that the inner circle of the group must have had a spy.

+As a result, Alcaraz decided that he had to escape from the Philippines.
+His children, who were American citizens born during his studying stint at the Naval War College in Rhode Island, facilitated his immigration petition, and he was quickly able to move to California.

+In California, he quickly established himself in the real estate business, doing well enough that he could help finance organizations that lobbied for the end of Marcos' dictatorship in the Philippines.